Rangers 10, Blue Jays 3

 Hank Blalock walked and scored on Young’s double.
 Young went to third when rookie shortstop Ross Adams’ relay throw to the plate was wild for an error.
 Young scored when Batista threw a wild pitch past rookie catcher Guillermo Quiroz, who was unable to block the ball.

 Mench’s homer in the second made it 3-0.
-In the fourth, when the Rangers had six straight hits to tie their season high, Mench homered to make it 4-0.
+In the fourth, when the Rangers had six straight hits to tie their season high, Mench homered to extend the lead to 4-0.

 Later in the fourth, Barajas scored from third on Batista’s third wild pitch of the game.
-Blalock added an RBI double and Young had a run-scoring single to make it 7-0.
+Blalock added an RBI double and Young had a run-scoring single for a 7-0 advantage.

 That chased Batista, and Teixeira greeted reliever Bob File with a two-run homer to make it 9-0.